5 Best Frank Lloyd Wright Coffee Table Books (2026)

 Year 2014

-200+ photographs by Joel Puliatti plus 50 archival images (many previously unpublished).
-Features Hollyhock House, Marin County Civic Center, and lesser-known gems like the 1909 Stewart House near Santa Barbara.
-Includes insights from correspondence with original owners and interviews with current owners.
+Joel Puliatti's 200+ photographs capture Hollyhock House, Marin County Civic Center, and lesser-known gems like the 1909 Stewart House near Santa Barbara.
+Many archival images had never been published before this book.
+Insights from correspondence with original owners and interviews with current owners add context you won't find elsewhere.

 5. F.L.
 Wright (Basic Architecture Series)